Message from President & CEO

 PolicyWise President & CEO

 A vital part of being an ally is listening.
 There are many opportunities to listen available.
-They exist in the stories, art, languages, ceremonies, and experiences of First Nations, Inuit, and Metis peoples.
+They exist in the stories, art, languages, ceremonies, and experiences of First Nations people, Métis peoples, and Inuit.
 We bring your attention to several places to start or further your listening journey, but we encourage you to seek out and share others.

 Listen to stories from residential school survivors.
 Watch Harold Cook’s story of struggle and healing related to the abuse he endured at Grollier Hall residential school.
 The CBC also has a documentary, Stolen Children, where you can hear survivors’ stories.
 See visual records at the Residential Schools Land Memory Atlas.
 Visit the Witness Blanket Project, a national monument to the legacy of the residential schools.

 There are many Indigenous writers, knowledge keepers, story-tellers, and creators from across Alberta and Canada.
 Tanya Talaga is an Ojibwe author and truth-teller, whose work you can read or listen to on her podcast or in the Massey Lecture series.
 Thomas King has written several widely acclaimed novels, including the most recent Indians on Vacation.
 Listen to him give the Massey Lecture on The Truth about Stories: A Native Narrative.
 Billy-Ray Belcourt is a writer and academic from the Driftpile Cree Nation.
 He had written numerous books of poetry, essays, and vignettes.
 The Comeback Podcast, focused on sharing stories of Indigenous excellence.
 Also, join sisters Keisha and Madison for the Indigenous Sister’s Podcast to hear their stories of being Indigenous women.